BBQ Brisket Quesadillas (Perfect for Leftover Brisket)

 EXTRAS: Mushrooms, jalapeños, red onions, or corn for variety.

-How to Make Leftover Brisket Quesadillas
+How to Make BBQ Brisket Quesadillas

 ⬇️ Jump to the recipe below for exact amounts and detailed instructions.